PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights.png)
 10. In Application Insights select **Metrics** on the left side.
 Keep **Scope** and **Metric Namespace** as it is and change the Metric field to **panSessionThroughputKbps**
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights2.png)
-11. Your output should similiar like this.
-If NOT WHY?
+11. Your output should similiar like this. **If NOT WHY?
+Troubleshooting**
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights3.png)
 12. After 2-3 minutes you can check VMSS your ressource if it scales out.
     1. Scale Out